jaavier/decentralized-community/README.md

 ## Description

 CommunityContract is a Solidity smart contract designed to facilitate the management of an online community within the web3 ecosystem.
-It provides functionality for role assignment, user registration, moderation actions, and appeal mechanisms.
+It provides functionality for role assignment, user registration, moderation actions, appeal mechanisms, and decision tracking.

 The contract allows for the creation of different roles such as Admin, Moderator, Global Moderator, Collaborator, and User.
 The admin, who initially deploys the contract, has the authority to add other admins, create roles, ban users, and assign roles to community members.
 Users can register themselves within the community and participate according to their assigned roles.